The best hotels in Luxembourg City

 Kirchberg guests should walk to MUDAM (the modern art museum) on Park Dräi Eechelen. it's 10 minutes from Sofitel Luxembourg Europe and genuinely good.
 The Philharmonie on Place de l'Europe has last-minute tickets available at the box office most evenings for €20-35.
 Dommeldange and Limpertsberg are quieter, residential patches.
 Great for sleeping, less for evening activities. plan to take the tram into the centre after dark.

-Luxembourg City's best neighborhoods
+Luxembourg City's best hotel regions

 City Centre is where you want to be first.
 It puts you on Place d'Armes, minutes from the Chemin de la Corniche and the Bock Casemates, and the hotels here justify the extra cost.